Xilinx/meta-xilinx-tools/README.md

 HDF_PATH will be git repository or the path containing HDF

-Adding Dependencies to build BOOT.bin
+Adding dependencies to build BOOT.bin
 =====================================

 This layer can be used via dependencies while creating the required Boot.bin.